Utah Elementary School Principal Reportedly Forced Student To Take Off Pants And Sit Half Nude As Punishment

 While the identity of the person or persons who reported the Utah principal to DCFS for allegedly forcing a male student to take off his pants in her office is unknown, both the school district and DCFS made the decision to report the situation to the police on April 12.

-At this time, Principal Laurie Lacy is under investigation by the Salt Lake City Police Special Victims Unit.
+At this time, principal Laurie Lacy is under investigation by the Salt Lake City Police Special Victims Unit.
 According to Detective Greg Wilking, the reason for the SVU’s involvement in the case is the alleged victim’s age and the fact that the nature of the abuse being investigated is sexual.

 At this time, the police department is declining to comment further on the matter.
-That hasn’t stopped locals and others from taking to social media to share their outrage over the humiliation the little boy was forced to endure, allegedly at the hands of his principal.
+That hasn’t stopped locals and others from taking to social media to share their outrage over humiliation the little boy was forced to endure, allegedly at the hands of his principal.

 @BorderNarcotics This kind of sh*t is why I home schooled my son! ????